KULeuven-COSIC/Limbo/README.md

 Security levels and other parameters are defined in limbo_instance.cpp You have to specify yours according to the circuit you want to prove.
-In particular, if you do not give the correct number of mult gates, this will result in an error.
+In particular, if you do not give the correct number of mult gates, as well as input and output wires this will result in an error.

 By default, the parameter set 0 works for the SHA256 circuit.